Suffolk

 Manufacturer: Unk

 great livermere The villagers of Great Livermere, Suffolk, have very successfully re-instated their village pump with assistance from the St Edmundsbury Borough Council Rural Areas Community Initiatives Fund.
-It's my guess that the pump has been salvaged from elsewhere and modified for village green use - and the existence of the pint mug on a string suggests that the water is of drinking quality!
+A photograph of the pump that was here in about 1930 shows that it was wood-boxed.
+It's my guess that the new pump has been salvaged from elsewhere and modified for village green use - and the existence of the pint mug on a string suggests that the water is of drinking quality!

 Markings: Any barrel markings are hidden by the wooden boxing.